milesizydorczak12/Fingerprint-Correlation/README.md

 # REU-Biometrics-1F

-Summer research project to analyze the pattern correlation among ten fingerprint patterns.
-Dataset not included, due to NIST restrictions; can be requested from [NIST](https://nigos.nist.gov/datasets/sd302/request).
+Analyzing the pattern correlation among ten fingerprint patterns - first in the world to prove existence of intra-person fingerprint correlation.
 By Gabe Guo, Miles Izydorczak, Wenyao Xu.

 # Installation